 History of Florida Keys National Marine Sanctuary

-The first national marine sanctuary was established in 1972.
-Since then, the National Marine Sanctuary System has grown to include 13 sanctuaries and one marine national monument.
+The first national marine sanctuary was established in 1975.
+Since then, the National Marine Sanctuary System has grown to include 13 sanctuaries and two marine national monuments.
 In 1990, Florida Keys National Marine Sanctuary became the ninth sanctuary to join the system, in response to concerns about the decline of the reef ecosystem in the area.
 Today, the sanctuary protects more than 2,900 square nautical miles of Florida Keys coastal and ocean waters.

 Historical Setting: The Need for a Sanctuary in the Keys